About Dean Thorpe:Lover of animals of all kinds

 I have always been mad about animals, growing up we had a few cats and dogs, but always found animals interesting.
 The first pet we bought after I left home and got married was a corn snake, one that I still have 17 years later, a good age for a corn snake!!!

 Over the years I have had many pets.
-At the time of writing this (December 2018) I have a Squid the Parsons Jack Russell Dog, Rex the Corn Snake plus Badger, Moley, Cobweb, Weasel, Onyx and Opal who are all Rats!
-I the past I have had Roxy the Royal Python, Simon the Bearded Dragon, lots of Rats, a few Degus, Stick Insects of all kinds, a few Spiders and even some very normal Fish.
+At the time of writing this (December 2018) I have a Squid the Parsons Jack Russell Dog, Rex the Corn Snake plus Badger, Moley, Cobweb, Weasel, Opal, Mouse and Storm who are all Rats!
+I the past I have had Roxy the Royal Python, Simon the Bearded Dragon, lots of Rats, a few Degus, Stick Insects of all kinds, a few Spiders and even some very normal Tropical Fish!
 There are very few animals that I have any fear of and those are purely for practical reasons, I know that handling venomous snakes and spiders is dangerous, so I would fear that, the same if I got put in with a Tiger or Lion, I’d be very nervous.